 1. Use a project management tool

 Sort out your life.

 We use ClickUp internally but use monday.com, Asana, Trello, Pipefy, Airtable, and a half dozen other platforms for our clients.

 I don’t care which one you use, so long as you use one.

-Having a platform which allows for file-sharing, checklists, communication and automation makes the creation of high volumes of content (even low volumes) easier.
+A platform that allows for file-sharing, checklists, communication, and automation makes creating high volumes of content (even low volumes) easier.
 It’s that simple.